misdaque/InterviewExperience/README.md

 # InterviewExperience
-In the year 2024 I started giving interviews to many different companies.
-This repo consists of the questions and answer in it.
+In 2024, I began interviewing with various companies.
+This repository contains the questions and their corresponding answers from those interviews.